 For years, manufacturing has been the backbone of economic development, supporting organizations that cater to consumer demand.
 And, while it used to be a slow and steady process, manufacturing is no longer limited to outdated industrial assembly lines.
 Today, new tools and solutions help factories meet greater demand at a lower cost.
-Some of these advancements include 3–D printing, robotics and big data.
+Some examples of manufacturing technology advancements include 3–D printing, robotics and big data.

 Speed and design freedom